raniaes/git_recipe_web/README.md

 # Recipe Web Project

 ## Description
-This project is a recipe web application where users can store, share, and explore cooking recipes while engaging with the community by reading and leaving comments or evaluations on each recipe.
+This project is a recipe web program where users can store, share, and explore cooking recipes while engaging with the community by reading and leaving comments or evaluations on each recipe.
 Users can upload their own recipes, browse those shared by others, and interact with fellow cooks.
-The web application aims to foster a vibrant cooking community where users can learn and share their culinary experiences.
+The web program aims to foster a vibrant cooking community where users can learn and share their culinary experiences.

 This project was developed using React and JavaScript as part of a team effort.
 The contributions of each team member are detailed in the section below, `Description of Web Page Components and Style Files`.